 After a while, the faint shape of Tamar Island, 424 m high, showed up ahead.
 There are many rocks at the entrance to the anchorage, but there is a cylindrical white beacon constructed on a rock.
 That will lead me to the anchorage safely.

 "By the way, where is the beacon?"
-I grumbled and grabbed the binoculars and searched for a cylindrical white object while approaching the island.
+I grumbled and grabbed the binoculars to search for a cylindrical white object while approaching the island.

-Unfortunately, depth information around the bay is scarce even on the most detailed nautical chart.
-I steer Aomi very carefully while finding a right course by confirming each rock around me with the chart.
+The depth information around the bay is, unfortunately, scarce even on the most detailed nautical chart.
+I steer Aomi very carefully while finding the right course by confirming each rock around me with the chart.

-Passing through the water with white waves, and finding a course between rocks and kelp (giant seaweed), very cautiously, AOMI entered the bay of Tamar Island at last.
+Passing through the water with white waves, and finding a course between rocks and kelp (giant seaweed), very cautiously, Aomi has entered the bay of Tamar Island at last.

-What I saw there, at the cost of my life, is a big wall of rock.
-The scenery in front of me is like something to prohibit from seeing it, something to take one's thought away, and I even felt like I was seeing God straight.
+What I had seen there, at the cost of my life, was a big wall of rock.
+The scenery was like something which prohibits us from looking at it, or something to take one's thought away.
+I even felt like looking at God straight.

 It is something beyond human beings, possibly the life of the Earth, eternal time-and-space, coming directly into my mind.

-It may be true that I could feel something beyond humans or the great spirit of the Earth because of the extreme state of my life there.
+It may be true that I felt something beyond humans or the great spirit of the Earth, because of the extreme state of my life there.

-Do not rely on SINGLE human-made-navigational-aid such as a light-house, a floating-aid, Global-positioning-system (G.P.S.), etc. They might become unavailable by war or natural disasters.
+Do not rely on SINGLE human-made-navigational-aid including a light-house, a floating-aid, a Global-positioning-system (G.P.S.).
+They may become unavailable by war or natural disasters.

 Try to find your position at sea from several sources under the assumption that they may stop or collapse.